 We believe that changes in the tax law or modifications of the investment agreements that significantly affect the economics of the investment would also require reassessment.
-Similarly, we believe that changes in how the tax credits generated by the investee are distributed to the reporting entity (i.e., cash versus tax credits; see TX 3.3.6.3 for further detail) could give rise to a reassessment.
 Although not explicitly stated in ASU 2023-02, during the course of the EITF deliberations, the Task Force indicated that the reassessment calculations should consider all tax benefits and cash flows over the life of the investment - i.e., historical tax benefits and cash flows received through the date of the reassessment as well as remaining projected tax benefits and cash flows.